 Graduate and undergraduate students are invited to apply for scholarships supporting research in co-operatives and co-operation which will contribute to the co-operative movement in Canada or abroad.
-Application deadlines are March 1 and June 30. www.coopscanada.coop/Links/awards.html
+The application deadline is April 15. www.coopscanada.coop/en/about_cca/Awards